-When a change is made to the criteria applicable to a Performance Record so that the ratified record does not comply with the new criteria, or a Performance Record category is deleted, the ratified record will be retired and will no longer be considered a valid current record.
+When a change is made to the criteria applicable to a record so that the ratified record does not comply with the new criteria, or a record category is deleted, the ratified record will be retired and will no longer be considered a valid current record.
 The Chair of the Rules and Regulations Committee must notify FAI, in writing, no later than 30 days after approval of the amended SC5, Chapter 3, of the record(s) to be retired and the reason for the retirement.

-- (2) (a) A competition record must be evaluated using equipment and scoring system(s) as per 4.3.1(1) and certified by the number of Judges (including the CJ) required by the particular ISC Competition Rules (4.2.1) and each such Judge must have a valid rating for the particular discipline. - (b) A performance record, other than an Altitude/Fall (3.3.7) Record and a Speed (3.3.4) Record, must be evaluated and certified by either the number of Judges as per Competition Rules where appropriate (ST) or by three Judges, two of whom must be FAI Skydiving Judges and the third Judge may be an FAI Skydiving Judge or a National Judge.
-If performance records require the same judging equipment, measuring and scoring system(s) as competition records then para 4.3.1 (1) is applicable.
+- (2) (a) A competition record must be evaluated using equipment and scoring system(s) as per 4.3.1(1) and certified by the CJ and the number of Judges required by the particular ISC Competition Rules to validate a score (4.2).
+Each such Judge and CJ must have a valid rating for the particular discipline.
+If the record is achieved at an SCE, the CJ and the majority of the Judges in the panel must be FAI Category 1 Judges. - (b) A performance record, other than an Altitude/Fall (3.3.8) Record and a Speed (3.3.4) Record, must be evaluated and certified by either the number of Judges as per Competition Rules where appropriate or by three Judges, two of whom must be FAI Skydiving Judges and the third Judge may be an FAI Skydiving Judge or a National Judge.
+If performance records require the same judging equipment, measuring and scoring system(s) as competition records then para 4.3.1(1) is applicable.

-For AL, ST, CF, CP, FS and WS record performances the three Judges must have a valid rating in the appropriate discipline (6.1).
+For AL, ST, CF, CP, FS and WS record performances the number of Judges as per Competition Rules or the required three Judges must have a valid rating in the appropriate discipline (6.1).

 VFS orientation record performances may be evaluated and certified by either AE or FS Judges or a combination thereof, all having a valid rating in the appropriate discipline.
-(6.1) For an Altitude/Fall and a Speed Record, the certification will be the responsibility of the Official Observers (GS 5.2.1) appointed and approved by the organising and/or controlling NAC (GS 7.4.2).
+(6.1) For an Altitude/Fall and a Speed Record, the certification will be the responsibility of the Official Observers appointed and approved by the organising and/or controlling NAC (GS 5.5.1).